Why is it called Art Photography?

-Defined in its basic terms, art photography is when the vision of the photographer – or artist – is represented within that imag or set of images.
+Defined in its basic terms, art photography is when the vision of the photographer – or artist – is represented within that image or set of images.
 The method by which it is produced is also taken into account.
 Capturing on analog and going through the process, as the only means to achieve a specific look and feel helps elevate the form to artistic.
-I am not after the traditional portrait.
-I follow the more traditional aspects of photography, the artistic side.
-There is no set template in the photos, every session is unique and personal creating its own unique results.
+There is no set template in the photographs, every session is unique and personal creating its own unique results.

 1975 Hasselblad Medium Format – 6cmx6cm negative

 With medium format vs 35mm you get higher resolution which enables larger print sizes.
 Medium format is 4 times the size of a 35mm negative.
 Its the difference between HDTV and 4K TV, one is sharper and can be viewed at larger sizes without losing quality or sharpness; larger even than some digital cameras.

 The closest thing to the top of the food chain, a top quality Japanese 35mm camera built with as much modern technology as was available in the 1990’s.